SudoOmbro/IICSAR/README.md

 I recently found the code for it in a random folder on my PC and decided to refactor and improve a fair bit of the code & to upload it to GitHub.

+I didn't dare touching the level generation system, it's barely functional but it works so i pulled a Mechanicus and treated it as Ancient technology.

 Enjoy lol